-Return all intact aluminum flasks to fibreboard cases or other packaging which has been suitably constructed and marked according to T.D.G.A. regulations.
+Return all intact aluminum foil pouches to their original containers or other packaging which has been suitably constructed and marked according to T.D.G.A regulations.
 Notify consignee and shipper of damaged cases.

-- 1. If aluminum flasks have been punctured or damaged so as to leak, the container may be temporarily repaired with aluminum tape or the Phostoxin® may be transferred from the damaged flask to a sound metal container which must be sealed and properly labelled as aluminum phosphide.
-Transport the damaged containers to an area suitable for pesticide storage and for inspection.
-Further instructions and recommendations may be obtained from the manufacturer. - 2.
-If a spill has occurred which is only a few minutes old, collect the pellets or tablets and place them back into the original flasks, if they are intact, and stopper tightly.
-Place the collected pellets or tablets in a sound metal container if the original flasks are damaged.
-Caution, these flasks may flash upon opening at some later time.
-When possible, open flasks outdoors.
-Do not open flasks in an explosive environment (e.g. flour mill).

-3. If the age of the spill is unknown, or if the pellets or tablets have been contaminated with soil, debris, water, etc., gather up the spillage and place it into small open buckets having a capacity no larger than about 4 litres.
-Do not add more than about 1 to 1.5 kg (2 to 3 lbs.) to the bucket.
-Warning placards must be posted along the fumigation zone perimeter to secure the site and prevent access by unauthorized personnel (see Section 14.3, Placarding During Deactivation of Unreacted Product).
+- Pouches which have been punctured, torn or damaged so as to leak may be temporarily repaired with aluminum tape or, the Phostoxin® may be transferred from the damaged container to a sound metal container which must be sealed and properly labelled as aluminum phosphide.
+Transport the damaged goods to an area suitable for pesticide storage and for inspection.
+Further instructions and recommendations may be obtained from DEGESCH America, Inc..
+Caution: These damaged and repaired pouches may flash upon opening at some later time.
+When possible, open containers outdoors.
+Do not open in an explosive environment (e.g., flour mill). - 2.
+If a spill has occurred which is only a few minutes old, collect pouches and place them back into the original steel pail provided that the pail has not been extensively damaged.
+Caution: these repaired pouches may flash upon opening at some later time.
+When possible, open Prepacs outdoors.
+Do not open in an explosive environment (e.g. flour mill). - 3.
+If the spill is unknown, or if the Prepacs have been contaminated with soil, debris, water, etc., or the product packaging may be so severely damaged that it cannot be stored for any appreciable length of time, gather up the spillage and place in a suitable open container.
+Warning placards must be posted along the fumigation zone perimeter to secure the site and prevent access by unauthorized personnel (see Section 15.3, Placarding During Deactivation of Incompletely Reacted Prepacs).
 If on-site deactivation is not feasible, these open containers should be transported in open vehicles to a suitable area.
 Wet deactivation may then be carried out as described below.

-Deactivation of Phostoxin® by the Wet Method
+16.3 Deactivation of Phostoxin® Prepacs by the Wet Method

-This is similar to the Section 14.4.4 (Wet deactivation of partially-spent residual dust).
+This is similar to the Sec.
+15.5.5 (Wet deactivation of Incompletely Reacted Prepacs).
 The differences are that more water is required, and that any water which bubbles out of the drum is replaced.

-Caution: Wear appropriate respiratory protection during wet deactivation of unexposed or incompletely exposed Phostoxin®.
-Never place pellets or tablets or dust in a closed container such as a dumpster, sealed drum, plastic bag, etc., as flammable concentrations and a flash of hydrogen phosphide gas are likely to develop.
+Caution: Wear appropriate respiratory protection during wet deactivation of incompletely reacted Prepacs.

+Never place Phostoxin® products or their dust in a closed container such as a dumpster, sealed drum, plastic bag, etc., as flammable concentrations and a flash of hydrogen phosphide gas are likely to develop.

-Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.1 ppm while handling pellets or tablets or dust and during deactivation of unreacted product.
-While monitoring hydrogen phosphide levels or at any other time when levels of hydrogen phosphide are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 and an alarm set at 0.1 ppm must be worn.
+Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.1 ppm or unknown, while handling Phostoxin® products or their dust, during deactivation of incompletely reacted Prepacs and while monitoring hydrogen phosphide gas levels.

 A fumigation zone must be established by the licensed/certified applicator around the deactivation site based on their expertise taking into consideration site characteristics and environmental conditions.
-Warning placards must be posted on a suitable container used for deactivation (e.g. bucket, drum, etc.) and around the fumigation zone perimeter before commencing deactivation in order to secure the site and prevent access by unauthorized personnel (see Section 14.3, Placarding During Deactivation of Unreacted Product).
-Relocating the placards may be required if the buffer-fumigation zone needs to be extended at any point during the deactivation period.
+Warning placards must be posted on a suitable container used for deactivation (e.g. bucket, drum, etc.) and around the fumigation zone perimeter before commencing deactivation in order to secure the site and prevent access by unauthorized personnel (see Section 15.3, Placarding During Deactivation of Incompletely Reacted Prepacs).
+Relocating the placards may be required if the fumigation zone needs to be extended to any point during the deactivation period.

 Deactivating solution is prepared by adding the approximate amount of low-sudsing detergent or surface active agent to water in a drum or other suitable container.
-A 2% solution (2000 ml in 100 litres) is suggested.
+A 2% solution (2,000 ml in 100 litres) is suggested.
 The container should be filled with deactivating solution to within 5-7 cm of the top.